evamh/Card-Match-Game/README.md

 ## Code

-This game is built in openFrameworks and uses the ofApp() class and a newly built Card class.
+This game is built in openFrameworks and uses the ofApp() class and a new Card() class.

 ### Card